Voting Rights History

 own enough property to qualify, the great majority of the population is denied the vote.
-By some estimates, less than 5% of the population are eligible to vote in the election of 1800.
+By some estimates, about 5% of the population is eligible to vote in the election of 1800.

-(Note that under the original Constitution the only Federal office anyone could directly vote for were Congressmen (House of
+(Note that under the original Constitution the only Federal offices anyone could directly vote for were Congressmen (House of